XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 > Note 3: Do not run this chapter on Docker Desktop!

-### Important
-This lab requires prior knowledge of the Kubernetes platform.
-If you aren't familiar with `kubectl` and `az aks` we recommend that you first make [Lab 10 - Kubernetes](Lab10-Kubernetes.md) and then come back here.

 ### Introduction

 If you want to store secrets outside of the cluster in a secure managed store, you can use Azure Key Vault combined with [Azure Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).